mukundan316-cell/UseCaseFramework/REFERENCE.md

 ### Metadata-Driven Design:
 Dropdown filters and taxonomies must be driven by editable JSON or database with no hardcoded lists.

+### Database-First Persistence:
+**All data must be persisted to the database before being used across the application.** No hardcoded arrays, localStorage, or client-side storage should be used as primary data sources.
+Every data operation must follow the pattern: Database → API → Frontend.
+This ensures data consistency, enables multi-user scenarios, and maintains enterprise-grade reliability.

 ### Quadrant Logic Built-In:
 Use cases must be classified dynamically using scoring logic: